 - Operate safe recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children, including references and Disclosure and Barring Service (DBS) checks.

 If a parent has any concerns about a child, we would encourage them to speak to any member of staff.

-Further information is available in our Safeguarding Policy, which can be downloaded below.
+Further information is available in our Safeguarding Policy, which can be viewed on our Policies website page.